-By gathering questions from our hosting consultants, we are able to better tailor the information we provide to meet user needs.
-We call this series of everyday interactions between our clients and our consultants Real World Scenarios.
+By gathering questions from our hosting consultants, we can better tailor the information we provide to meet user needs.
+We call this series of everyday interactions between our clients and our consultants Real-World Scenarios.

 In the below transcript, the client is interested in SMTP for a cloud VPS environment.
-We will first review the questions and answers, followed by discussion of email methods and another concern addressed – swap files.
+We will first review the questions and answers, then discuss email methods and another concern addressed – swap files.

 SMTP for a mail server